srdsoumya/Test/README.md

 ## Building and Packaging

-To create deployable jar or war for your spring boot project including its dependency added automatically.
+To create deployable jar or war for your spring boot project including its dependency and custom blueprint dependency.
 ```shell
 mvn clean install
 ```